ryann/beginninginfosec/index.md

 Developers are human, they make mistakes.

+Any sufficiently bored 16 year old with internet access can and will fuck with you.

 It's not that they aren't trying.
 No developer starts his day wanting to eat shit because his trash code had a vulnerability that hit the reuters wires.
 He meant to get to it.
 It was a known issue.
 I swear it was marked '#TODO FIXME' in the code.
 These are human beings.
 Probably doing a job they don't like on not nearly enough hours of sleep.
 Would you want to get up every day and go work for Symantec?
 No, of course not.
 They don't either.

 ### All developers write shitty code.

 Writing secure code is hard.
 Ask [Paul Vixie](https://en.wikipedia.org/wiki/Paul_Vixie).
 He has a fucking helicopter.
 But that's neither here nor there.
 Vixie is the man responsible for BIND--the code that runs most of the worlds DNS servers--you know: the magic that resolves "pornhub.com" into "185.53.178.8".
 He also wrote crontab, a UNIX server scheduling daemon that's installed on all basically every sever in the world.

 The guy is really a remarkable human being.
 Software engineer at DEC.
 He's a founding member of the ISC for fucks sake.
-My point is there was a period in the early aughts where his lifes work was getting abused left and right.
+My point is there was a period in the early aughts where his lifes work was [getting abused left and right](assets/vixie.png).
 Bored teenagers were the fuel, and a misisng bounds check was the fire.
 He wasn't a shitty developer.
 He was a great developer.
 He liked to build shit.
 He didn't necessarily think **SECURITY FIRST**.

 ## Security First